DillonKyleDev/FlatEngine/README.md

 This is a hobby project.
 It will likely crash eventually so save often.
 THERE IS NO AUTOSAVE.
-Things will change, sometimes drastically, with updates.
+Things will change with updates.
 Your results and the usefulness of FlatEngine may vary.
 Key systems are not optimized.

-Many things in this README are already out of date so keep that in mind when reading.
+Many things in this README are out of date so keep that in mind when reading.
 The general architecture of FlatEngine won't change that much over the course of development.

 ## About: